patooworld/vsixvhax/Auto-Indentation.md

 ![](images/auto-indentation/case.gif)

 > **Note:** if these features are not working correctly for you, there may be a conflict with the [codedox](https://marketplace.visualstudio.com/items?itemName=wiggin77.codedox) extension.
-For now the workaround is to either disable the extension or to disable its `"autoPrefixOnEnter"` setting.
+For now the workaround is to either disable the extension entirely or to disable its `"autoPrefixOnEnter"` setting.

 If you're using Allman style indentation with `{` in a new line, this may get in the way sometimes: